ElleLiemandt/Beast/README.md

 **"No small act of kindness goes unnoticed... every one of you is pushing this kindness movement forward."** - Beast Philanthropy

 *Made with ❤️ for the next generation of changemakers*

+---

+## 🌐 Live Demo

+**Visit the live app at: https://elleliemandt.github.io/Beast**

+*Deployed via GitHub Pages - Making kindness cool, one click at a time!* ✨